bluecats/bluecats-docs-edge/edge-0.2.X/getting-started-edge-endpoints.md

 7. Click *Save and Apply*

-What you can configure is what Ad-type to indentigy the beacon in JSON
+What you can configure is what Ad-type to indentify the beacon in JSON
 * Secure
-* Eddy UID
+* Eddystone UID
 * iBeacon
-* bcId
+* bcId (bluecats identifier)

 <p align="center"><img width="600" src="https://s3-us-west-1.amazonaws.com/github-photos/DeveloperDocs/EdgeDocuments/EdgeHTTPEndpoint.png" alt="HTTP"/></p>